-The third phase of our Efficient and Effective Strategy for ISO/IEC 27001:2013 Certification is the implementation, operation, and monitoring of the policies, controls, and procedures used to manage and reduce overall business risk, as defined by the security standards ISO 27001 and ISO 27002.
+The third phase of the Strategy for ISO/IEC 27001:2013 Certification is the implementation, operation, and monitoring of the policies and procedures used to reduce business risk, as defined by the security standard ISO 27001.
 There may also be specific procedures, standards, and policies unique to your organization in addition to the ISO 27001.
 Be certain to clearly define and justify the purposes of the implementation, as they are generally specific to the organization and the auditor will need to understand why.

 11. Cultivating a Risk-aware Culture

 The International Standards framework is very clear on the expectations of an organization‘s risk-aware culture and in order to pass the certification process for ISO 27001, the organization must establish a visible environment and culture that cultivates risk awareness.

 We define it as a foundation of values, knowledge, beliefs, understanding and communication of the risks associated to the organization‘s objectives and assets necessary to achieving the objectives.
 We believe that you and your team should plan your strategy for implementation with staff in mind.
 Eliminating any resistance at the beginning and providing a clear vision will increase your efficiency and effectiveness for ISMS implementation.